Site Search

 5. Click [Deploy] and confirm that it was saved successfully.

-6. On the Auth0 management screen, click [Actions] > [Flows]
+6. In the Auth0 dashboard, click [Actions] > [Triggers].

 8. Drag and drop the target action from the list of actions displayed on the Custom tab on the right side of the screen and place it on the flow diagram on the left side of the screen.